-Recall that we have showed in Proposition \ref{thm:loss} that the value of the loss function is reduced as we move from grade $\ell$ to grade $\ell + 1$ in the first stage.
-Our next proposition shows that the second stage of the TS-MGDL method can further reduce the value of the loss function.
+Recall that we have shown in Proposition \ref{thm:loss} that the value of the loss function is reduced as we move from grade $\ell$ to grade $\ell + 1$ in the first stage.
+The next proposition shows that the second stage of the TS-MGDL method can further reduce the value of the loss function.